-"Client2" means any natural or legal person to whom an investment firm provides investment and/or ancillary services

-"Conflict of interest" means any situation in which a financial analyst or his employer has an interest of a material, professional, commercial, financial or personal nature that conflicts with the interest of investors.
-Investors' interest must take absolute precedence

-"Financial analyst3" means a natural or legal person producing or disseminating recommendations in the exercise of his profession or the conduct of his business

-"Issuer4" means the issuer of a financial instrument to which a recommendation relates, directly or indirectly

-"Recommendation5" means research or other information recommending or suggesting an investment strategy, explicitly or implicitly, concerning one or several financial instruments or the issuers of financial instruments, including any opinion as to the present or future value or price of such instruments, intended for distribution channels or for the public

-"Research or other information recommending or suggesting investment strategy6" means information produced by an independent analyst, an investment firm, a credit institution, any other person whose main business is to produce recommendations or a natural person working for them under a contract of employment or otherwise, that directly or indirectly expresses a particular investment recommendation in respect of a financial instrument or an issuer of financial instruments

-"Service provider" means a provider of investment services, that is to say a credit institution or investment firm within the meaning of Articles L. 531-1 to 531-9 of the Financial and Monetary Code, which produces or disseminates investment research
+- "Client2" means any natural or legal person to whom an investment service provider (ISP) supplies investment and/or ancillary services - "Conflict of interest" means any situation in which a financial analyst or his employer has an interest of a material, professional, commercial, financial or personal nature that conflicts with the interest of investors.
+Investors' interest must take absolute precedence - "Financial analyst3" means a natural or legal person producing or disseminating recommendations in the exercise of his profession or the conduct of his business - "Issuer4" means the issuer of a financial instrument to which a recommendation relates, directly or indirectly - "Recommendation5" means research or other information recommending or suggesting an investment strategy, explicitly or implicitly, concerning one or several financial instruments or the issuers of financial instruments, including any opinion as to the present or future value or price of such instruments, intended for distribution channels or for the public - "Research or other information recommending or suggesting investment strategy6" means information produced by an independent analyst, an investment firm, a credit institution, any other person whose main business is to produce recommendations or a natural person working for them under a contract of employment or otherwise, that directly or indirectly expresses a particular investment recommendation in respect of a financial instrument or an issuer of financial instruments - "Investment service provider(ISP)" means a credit institution or investment firm, within the meaning of Articles L. 531-1 to 531-9 of the Financial and Monetary Code, which supplies investment services and which produces or disseminates investment research